ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Handling_Foul_Play/en.md

 **This is the preferred way for reporting suspected foul play, as it provides the most information to the team members responsible for handling such cases.**

-On the user's profile, a `Report User` button will appear when you move your cursor to their avatar.
+On the user's profile, a `Report` button will appear when you click on the three dots next to the `Message` button.
 Write any information that can prove that the user is doing misbehaviour.

 *Take note of the selected game mode before reporting.*